AmandaPardinho/Palindrome-Number/README.md

 ---
 ### Where did the idea come from?
->Based on a problem proposed by Leetcode
+>Based on a problem proposed by Leetcode.